MinecraftForge/Documentation/docs/tileentities/tileentity.md

   evt.getRegistry().register(type);
 }
 ```
 In this example, `factory` is a function that creates a new instance of your TileEntity.
-A method reference or a lamda is commonly used.
+A method reference or a lambda is commonly used.
 The variable `validBlocks` is one or more blocks (`TileEntityType.Builder#create` is varargs) that the tile entity can exist for.

 ## Attaching a `TileEntity` to a `Block`